mpcphys0/img_tools/dev/process_gammex/README.md

 StudyDate_InstitutionName_SeriesDescription_Last10DigitsOfSeriesInstanceUID_ct-rpt.filetype

 ## Dependencies
 The python code in this repository depends on a particular version of python and particular python packages being installed.
 Most people choose to use a package/environment management solution like Anaconda to handle this.
 The file 'environment.yml' is placed here in order to facilitate creating the correct environment with the correct packages for running this code.
-For a guide on getting setup with Anaconda, see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)
+For a guide on getting setup with Anaconda, see below:
 ## Getting Started with Anaconda and Python

 To work with Anaconda in Windows: